Braden++

 I’d appreciate any help on this front, if you are reading this and you see an obvious solution.

-You can use this Action
+You can use this Action!

 So that’s it.
 That’s how to use any MSVC version with GitHub Actions.
 It’s nice to have this wrapped up in a pre-packaged composite Action, and then hopefully never worry about it again.

 If you want to use this action, you can take a look at k3DW/setup-msvc.
+It’s very easy to use, you only need to specify vs-version: "major.minor[.patch]".
+Check out the repo for more details.

 And of course, I’m happy to discuss this more with anyone who might be interested.
 Thanks for reading!